This article was reviewed by Melissa Capurro, a physical therapist in the Tampa Bay area.

 Just about everyone has felt neck pain at some point.
 Whether you slept on it wrong or hit the gym a little too hard, neck pain happens.
 However, more serious issues may be at play when neck pain lasts for months or years.
 For people living with this long-term pain, they need chronic neck pain relief.

 The causes of chronic neck pain can vary from pinched nerves to muscle strains.
-While they can feel similar, these conditions have wildly different causes and treatments.
+While some conditions may feel similar, these conditions have wildly different causes and treatments.
 In this article, we’ll look at each cause of chronic neck pain individually to understand how it happens and how to treat it.

 Osteoarthritis: Common and Painful

 Osteoarthritis is the most common form of arthritis, and it can be very uncomfortable for those living with it.
-This condition occurs when the cartilage between your bones is eroded.
-Once your cartilage is gone or severely thinned out, your bones begin to rub together in a painful way.
+This condition occurs when the cartilage between your bones deteriorates.
+Once your cartilage is gone or severely thinned out, it becomes harder for your joints to function properly, and you may experience inflammation and pain.

 The reason that osteoarthritis is such a common form of neck pain is that it has a variety of causes.
 People can develop this painful condition from any of the following causes:

-- Older Age: People over 50 are much more likely to develop osteoarthritis than their younger counterparts.
+- Older Age: Because osteoarthritis is a degenerative condition, people over 50 are much more likely to develop osteoarthritis than their younger counterparts.

 - Sex: Women are more likely than men to develop this condition, although nobody is completely sure of the reason.